wncc/CodeInQuarantine/Week_7_AdvancedFrontEnd/README.md

 	*Android Studio is Android's official IDE.
 It is a framework that includes every tools necessary to develop native Android apps.
 Head to this link to start making your first android application.*

 - ### [Angular](https://www.wncc-iitb.org/wiki/index.php/Angular)
-	*Currently, one of the most popular frameworks for frontend development, React is more geared towards being as flexible as possible, Angular is a TypeScript-based open-source web application framework led by Google.
+	*Currently, one of the most popular frameworks for frontend development, Angular is a TypeScript-based open-source web application framework led by Google.
 While React is more geared towards being as flexible as possible, giving developers the choice of architectures and structures.
 Angular, however, enforces a certain structure onto the project.*

 ## Tasks